padlock4134/PChop-Tester/public/ICP/PORKCHOP_APP_RECAP.md

 14. **Inspirational Quote System** — daily inspiration from industry-specific leaders
 15. **Job Timer Suite** — multi-timer system with preset options, serving size calculations, and audio notifications
 16. **Auto-Logout Security** — inactivity detection with countdown warning modal and automatic session termination via `useAutoLogout` hook
-17. **Close-on-Unload Session** — `useCloseSessionOnUnload` hook closes the Wristband session cleanly when the browser tab is closed
+17. **Close-on-Unload Session** — `useCloseSessionOnUnload` hook uses the Page Visibility API to detect when a tab is hidden; starts a 5-minute timer and calls the auth-close-session endpoint if the tab does not become visible again, preventing false logouts on refresh
 18. **Social Timeline** — community feed with posts, likes, comments, live session announcements, and marketplace discoveries
 19. **PWA Installation** — service worker registration, install prompts, and offline capabilities across all disciplines
 20. **Geolocation Services** — GPS-based location discovery for nearby trade suppliers, markets, and resources